Prague best photography spots: 35+ most beautiful photo opportunities

 Charles Bridge lesser tower

 The Charles Bridge already made it to this list.
 However, you will notice two towers when crossing it, one at each end of the bridge.
 The lesser tower is the one located west of the Vltava river, on the side of the city where the Prague Castle is located.
-The view from above is amazing, and of course, a fantastic photography spot.
-Unfortunately, you will need to pay a fee to access it, but it is quite worth it, even more, if you buy the ticket that also gives access to the main tower (see below).
+The view from above is amazing, and a fantastic Prague photography spot.
+Unfortunately, you will need to pay a fee to access it, but it is worth it, even more, if you buy the ticket that also gives access to the main tower (see below).

 This lesser tower is perfect to capture the orange-tiled buildings mentioned above, but also unique views of the Prague Castle and the Charles Bridge from above.